If you don’t know the answer to that question, a website analysis is for you.

 Once we have done the audit and keyword research, we can make suggestions for organic and paid SEO.
 The nice thing about doing organic SEO is that we can choose the most expensive, highly searched keywords.
 If you were to do a Google Ads campaign in the future (which will get you “paid for” traffic), we will find a happy medium between high performing keywords and affordable ones.
 And if you’re already using Google Ads, this keyword research refresher will be useful for your existing campaigns.

-The above steps form part of the website analysis itself – we don’t include any of the implementations that might need to be done.
+The above steps form part of our website audit service itself – we don’t include any of the implementations that might need to be done.
 The SEO audit identifies the necessary work, which you can implement yourself, or if you don’t have the capacity, we can quote to do this for you – once we know how big the scope of work is.